Editor’s note: This post was originally published on 2/7/16 and has been updated for accuracy and comprehension.

 Follow these "YES steps" when dealing with clients:

 Don’t make your clients feel disappointed, ignored or angry.
 Create the feeling that you have their back.
-Find what is the issue, and make it work.
+Find out what the issue is, and create a solution that works.

 Creativity is usually mistaken for being artistic.
 That’s why many people say no to it.